Learning Prompt with Distribution-Based Feature Replay for Few-Shot Class-Incremental Learning: Related Work

-\textbf{Incremental Learning via Pre-trained Model.} Recent studies have explored constructing incremental learners using pre-trained models~\cite{douillard2022dytox,thengane2022clip,wang2022learning,wang2022dualprompt,smith2023coda,wang2023attriclip,wang2022s,yang2023continual}.
+\textbf{Incremental Learning via Pre-trained Model.} Recent studies have explored constructing incremental learners using pre-trained models~\cite{douillard2022dytox,thengane2022clip,wang2022learning,wang2022dualprompt,smith2023coda,wang2023attriclip,wang2022s,yang2023continual,zhang2023slca}.
 The core idea of these methods is to leverage a pre-trained backbone, \eg, ViT~\cite{dosovitskiy2020image}, for robust image feature extraction, while only fine-tuning a selected set of parameters to adapt to new tasks.
 For example, L2P~\cite{wang2022learning} employs a fixed pre-trained ViT as its backbone and sustains a dynamic prompt pool with various sets of adaptable prompts.
 Some following works~\cite{wang2023attriclip,smith2023coda} built upon this concept, applying it to the VL pretrained model~\cite{radford2021learning}, leveraging linguistic knowledge to bolster classification performance.
+In addition, Yang. \etal~\cite{yang2023continual} built a Bayesian model based on a fixed feature extracted by a pretrained backbone.
+During the test stage, they use this Bayesian model as the classifier to mitigate the forgetting problem.
 The above studies underscore the significant advantages of using pretrained models to boost performance in standard CIL scenarios.
-As for FSCIL, we inherit the advantages of pretrained models in CIL, and further maintain a Gaussian distribution at the feature level for each class to mitigate catastrophic forgetting.
+As for FSCIL, we inherit the advantages of pretrained models in CIL.
+Inspired by Yang. \etal~\cite{yang2023continual}, we further explore the potential characteristics of fixed feature, maintain a feature-level Gaussian distribution for each class to preserve the old knowledge, and use it to generate pseudo features to mitigate the catastrophic forgetting.